the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 In the morning, when it was still very dark, he got up and went away from town and talked to God.
 Simon and his friends looked around for him.
 When they found him, they said "Everyone is searching for you!"
 He answered, "Let's go to towns that are near so that I may give them my message also, since that's what I came out to do."
 And he went around, talking in churches around there, and getting rid of sick spirits.

+Someone with bad skin
+<small>People with bad skin had to live away from everyone else.</small>
-Someone with bad skin came to Jesus, got on his knees, and said "If you want, you can make me clean."
+came to Jesus, got on his knees, and said "If you want, you can make me clean."
 Jesus felt bad for him, and touched him, saying "I do want to: be clean."
 Immediately, his skin got better, and he was clean.
 Jesus sent him away, saying in a serious tone,